deyan18/AritMath/README.md

 ## What I Learned

-During the development of ArithMath, I gained several new skills and knowledge, including:
+During the development of AritMath, I gained several new skills and knowledge, including:

 - Kotlin programming: This project was my first experience with Kotlin, and I learned how to use Kotlin in Android app development.
 - Shared Preferences: I learned how to use Shared Preferences in Android to store and retrieve user data, such as high scores and level information.